pasinduljay/minikube-installataion-for-ubuntu/README.md

 command.
 This command will open the dashboard web application in your default browser.
 Press Ctrl+C in the terminal to finish the connection to the dashboard.

-## 9. Enabling external access to Ingress.
+## 9. 🌐 Enabling external access to Ingress

 - Some exercises require you to identify the external IP and hostname associated to your Ingress so you can access your application from outside the cluster.